Dobromyl: History

+Roman coins and remains of an Early Slavic settlement from 4th century AD have been discovered in the area.

 Dobromyl was first mentioned in 1374, as a settlement founded by the Herburt family, upon request of Polish prince Władysław Opolczyk.
 In 1566 King Sigismund I the Old granted Magdeburg town rights and established two annual fairs and a weekly market.
 Eighteen years later, Stanislaw Herburt built a castle here, the town also had a printing shop, where in 1612 the Annales seu cronici incliti regni Poloniae (The Annals of Jan Długosz) were published.
 In 1647, a storehouse for imported Hungarian wine was established.
 Until the First Partition of Poland (1772), Dobromyl was part of Przemyśl Land, Ruthenian Voivodeship, Lesser Poland Province.
-In the course of time, the branch of the Herburt family which resided in the town changed its name into Dobromilski.
+In the course of time, the branch of the Herburt family which resided in the town changed its name into Dobromil.

-In 1772, Dobromyl was annexed by the Habsburg Empire, and until 1918 belonged to Austrian Galicia.
+In 1772, Dobromyl was annexed by the Habsburg Empire, and until 1918 belonged to Austrian Galicia, remaining a district centre.
 It was located on the main road connecting Przemyśl with Turka and Hungary.
 After World War I, the town became Ukrainian and eventually Polish (see Polish–Ukrainian War), and in the Second Polish Republic, was the seat of a county in Lwów Voivodeship.
 According to the 1921 Polish census, it had a population of 3,431, 50.1% Polish, 37.9% Jewish and 11.1% Ukrainian.